vinaykm5758/MS_SQL_SSRS_Project_Files/README.md

-# MS_SQL_SSRS_Project_Files
+# MS_SQL_SSRS_Reporting
-This Repo contains all the SSRS reports (.RDL files) developed using the SSRS reporting tool.
-Thanks
+This Repo holds information and resources about various SSRS Reports built upon multiple use cases